OwlRepo/QuickTrace_Gateway/README.md

-# quicktrace_gateway
+## quicktrace_gateway

-A new Flutter project.
+This a Flutter project used for COVID-19 TRACKING.

 ## Getting Started